Community health centers value drug program at heart of Bon Secours furor

 “Like any federal program, we must always ensure these resources are properly allocated and reaching those they are intended to help,” he said in a statement.

-Sen. Tim Kaine, D-Richmond, a former Richmond mayor, said this week, “The 340B program is really, really working.
+Sen. Tim Kaine, D-Virginia, a former Richmond mayor, said, “The 340B program is really, really working.
 We could not serve our low-income population if not for 340B.”

 Kaine said the question for hospitals is, “Do they use the savings they gain to help low-income patients or not?”